Table of Contents

 ActiveSheet.Cells.FormatConditions.Delete

-Notice that all conditional formatting has been removed from each of the cells.
+Notice that all conditional formatting has been removed from each of the cells in the active worksheet, proving the efficacy of the simple, single-line deletion command.